gc-da11yn/gc-da11yn.github.io/src/en/standards/what_we_heard_report.md

 ### How we adapted:

 -Previously we had a single requirement that required departments to provide existing non-web documents when requested.
 We've since added two additional requirements to be more proactive in accessibility of the GC's non-web document, which read:
-    -All new external-facing non-web documents that are produced from a word processing software, spreadsheets, presentations or Portable Document Format (PDF) files in a native digital format after April 1, 2024, must be accessible in conformance with the EN 301 549 V3.2.1;
+    -All new external-facing non-web documents that are produced from a word processing software, spreadsheets, presentations or Portable Document Format (PDF) files in a native digital format after summer 2024, must be accessible in conformance with the EN 301 549 V3.2.1;
     -All base templates of non-web documents that are produced from a word processing software, spreadsheets, presentations or Portable Document Format (PDF) files in a native digital format and owned by the GC organisation must conform with the EN 301 549 V3.2.1

 ## Next Steps

--Obtain required approvals for the standard through OCIO policy stewardship process (January – March 2023)
+-Obtain required approvals for the standard through OCIO policy stewardship process (Summer 2023)

--Publish Phase 1 of the Standard on ICT Accessibility (April 2023)
+-Publish Phase 1 of the Standard on ICT Accessibility (Summer 2023)

--Publish official standard guidance (Spring 2023)
+-Publish official standard guidance (Summer 2023)